Transcript #395: pythont compatible packages

 01:40 Let's go.

-01:45 remember we talked about, I think it was Simon Willison, hopefully that attribution is correct, about installing how there's a binary installer
+01:40 So last time we talked about some of the member we talked about, I think it was Simon Willison, hopefully that attribution is correct, about installing how there's a binary installer for free threaded Python.

 02:25 So you can look and see, are there wheels for free threaded Python?